Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-bear/TASKS.md

 ### Operators
 * ONET-SOC code and title:
 * 5 most important tasks they carry out (provide the importance score, in Details):
-  -Assist in the installation, maintenance, and repair of machinery.
+  - Assist in the installation, maintenance, and repair of machinery;
-  -Operate tools in order to aid in the manufacturing process.
+  - Operate tools in order to aid in the manufacturing process;
-  -Perform periodic checks on equipment and solve problems as detected.
+  - Perform periodic checks on equipment and solve problems as detected;
-  -Work with others in order to ensure that equipment is in proper working order.
+  - Work with others in order to ensure that equipment is in proper working order;
-  -Observe and follow company safety rules and regulations.
+  - Observe and follow company safety rules and regulations.
 * Is this job routine?
 Your judgment (0-10): 9, because they install their machines, operate them to aid in plant processes, and perform routine maintenance checks
 * Is this job cognitive?
 Your judgment (0-10):8, because the requirements are: High School Diploma/GED, a combination of additional education and experience.
 They must have some aptitudes for math, problem-solving, computers, and mechanics.

 * 5 most important skills they require to possess (provide the importance score, in Details):
-  -They should have attention to detail;
+  - They should have attention to detail;
-  -Ability to work and communicate well with others;
+  - Ability to work and communicate well with others;
-  -Proficiency with hand tools;
+  - Proficiency with hand tools;
-  -willing to perform repetitive tasks for extended periods; -Help ensure that all safety regulations are followed.
+  - willing to perform repetitive tasks for extended periods;
+  - Help ensure that all safety regulations are followed.

 * 5 technology skills:
   -Programming languages
   -Data analysis
   -technical writing
   -Software proficiency
   -Common operating systems

 * Education:
 * Wages:
 * Top industry: